queryluke/masseffect-5e/static/data/backgrounds/escort.md

 3 | I am unafraid to get up-close and "personal" with most people or in most situations.
 4 | I keep silent about any shortcomings I may be experiencing.
 I can't stand being pitied.
 5 | I am extremely flirtatious, even with friends.
-6 | I prefer to leave things finished, rather then let bygones be bygones.
+6 | I prefer to leave things finished, rather than let bygones be bygones.
-7 | I love being the center of attention, and dislike those who take that from me.
+7 | I love being the center of attention and dislike those who take that from me.
 8 | I am quite hesitant to name my profession when asked about it.

 <br>